 1. Shika loan App

 Shika loan Application belongs to Alternative Circle which is a credit company in Kenya.
 Credit companies are mushrooming at a very high rate in Kenya.
-However, only a few are able to meet the need of the borrowers.
+However, only a few can meet the need of the borrowers.

 - This app is available for Android mobile users in Kenya.